JoudAwad97/JoudAwad97/README.md

 On the frontend, I have over 6 years of experience working with React, NextJS, Remix, Gatsby, Vue, Redux, and headless CMS platforms, including WordPress, and Bigcommerce.
 I also have more than 5 years of experience in mobile development using React Native.

 With over 3 years of experience in desktop development, I have honed my skills in Electron JS to build high-quality and responsive applications.
-I am passionate about learning and keeping up with new technologies, which has helped me deliver efficient and reliable solutions to my clients."
+I am passionate about learning and keeping up with new technologies, which has helped me deliver efficient and reliable solutions to my clients.

 ## 🌱 I’m currently learning:
 - Advance Algorithems and DataStructure